 - 10-15% price increase when mature trees are present in high-income neighborhoods

 In general, landscaping provides one of the greatest returns on home improvement investments.
-According to a study from Michigan University, landscaping yields a 109% return on your initial investment!
+According to a study from Michigan State University, landscaping yields a 109% return on your initial investment!

 If your home already has trees, caring for them has its payoff.
 Regular check ups from an expert can help prevent damage and help trees continue to become healthy and mature.
 Stopping potential issues at the root can ensure these trees can bring both monetary value and beauty to your home for years to come.